 Try these soup recipes with bacon

 In my house, the smell of onions cooking in bacon fat can only mean one thing: Soup Season!
-Try these on for size.
+Try these soup recipes on for size.

 - On that first rainy night of fall, I love to make Potato Cheese Soup.
 It's ready quickly and so comforting!

-- If you want to keep that sweet potato soup vibe going, try Corn Chowder with Bacon.
+- If you want to keep that sweet potato soup vibe going, try Sweet Potato Corn Chowder, which also starts with bacon as the base for cooking the aromatics.
 It's made with sweet potatoes instead of regular ones for amped up flavor.

 - And for good luck and prosperity in the New Year, we always have Black Eyed Pea Soup.
 (It'll cure your hangover, too!)